przadka/michal-blog/src/content/blog/song-solver.md

     Your browser does not support the audio element.
 </audio>

-Whisper transcription: _Whoa, we're halfway there.
-Whoa, living on the prayer._
+Whisper transcription: _Whoa, we're halfway there, whoa, living on the prayer, take my hand we'll make it._

 And here is the actual output from the application: